TheJacksonLab/ECG_ActiveLearning/README.md

 The workflow is built as a [PyTorch](https://pytorch.org) based GPU accelerated framework and offers the following capabilities:

 * GPU accelerated Scalable Gaussian Processes and Exact Deep Kernel Learning (DKL) based on [GPyTorch library](https://gpytorch.ai)
-* Bayesian Optimization for DKL based on GPyOpt library
+* Bayesian Optimization for hyperparameter tuning of  DKL using the [GPyOpt library](https://github.com/SheffieldML/GPyOpt)
 * PyTorch based numeric implementation of AL query strategy beyond standard GPR based uncertainty.
 * Capable of running on the state-of-the-art [NVIDIA A100 GPU's](https://www.nvidia.com/en-us/data-center/a100/).